OmniPrism: Learning Disentangled Visual Concept for Image Generation: Introduction

-Specifically, we propose a visual concept generation approach based on contrastive orthogonal disentangled learning, termed \textbf{OmniPrism}.
-We introduce a learnable Q-Former~\cite{li2023blip} as a multimodal representation extractor for its rich semantic space.
-To extract corresponding concept representations based on natural language, we design a Contrastive Orthogonal Disentangle (COD) learning mechanism, which constrains the concept representations (guided by language) to be close to the same concept and orthogonal to irrelevant concepts, thus achieving concept disentanglement.
-We also design a novel block embedding, which adds a learnable embedding to each diffusion block to adaptively align different concept domains for generating more matching concept results.
-These disentangled concept representations are fed into a set of additional cross-attention layers in the U-net for generation.
-To facilitate learning concept disentanglement and generation through our method, we construct a Paired Concept Disentanglement Dataset (PCD-200K) with 200K pairs, where each pair contains a shared concept and other distinct concepts.
+Specifically, we propose a visual concept generation approach based on Contrastive Orthogonal Disentangled (COD) learning, named \textbf{OmniPrism}, as shown in~\cref{fig:fig1}.
+Firstly, we adopt a multimodal representation extractor based on the learnable Q-Former~\cite{li2023blip} for its rich semantic space.
+Secondly, we design the COD learning mechanism.
+By constraining the target concepts to be close to similar concepts and orthogonal to irrelevant concepts in the representation space, we achieve fine-grained concept disentanglement.
+Finally, we introduce a set of block embeddings corresponding to every diffusion blocks.
+These embeddings are respectively added to the concept extraction process and obtain representations aligned with each block's concept domain, thus improving the generated concept consistency with target concepts.
+To support the model training, we construct the first Paired Concept Disentanglement dataset (PCD-200K) containing 200,000 paired samples.
+Each pair contains a shared concept and other distinct concepts, which provides a crucial data basis for concept disentangled learning.
+Experiments show that we can accurately disentangle diverse concepts.
+Moreover, benefiting from the orthogonality of concepts representations, we can directly achieve the free combination of heterogeneous concepts across images, providing a new path for the controllable combination of multi-dimensional visual concepts, as shown in~\cref{fig:fig1} (b).

-In addition, by the advantages of constraining different types of concept representations to be orthogonal during training, these concepts can be combined without conflict, as shown in \cref{fig:fig1} (b).
-This provides more flexible applications, such as disentangling multiple concepts from different images and combining them in one image.

-Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{OmniPrism}, a novel disentangled visual concept generation approach with high fidelity to text prompts and desired concepts. \item We propose a Contrastive Orthogonal Disentangle (COD) Learning mechanism to disentangle concepts guided by natural language, and a novel block embedding to adapt the concept domain of each diffusion block. \item We contrast the Paired Concept Disentanglement dataset (PCD-200K) for concept disentanglement, where each sample contains the same concept and irrelevant concepts. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose \textbf{OmniPrism}, a novel disentangled visual concept generation approach with high fidelity to text prompts and desired concepts. \item We propose a Contrastive Orthogonal Disentangle (COD) Learning mechanism to disentangle concepts guided by natural language, and a novel block embedding to adapt the concept domain of each diffusion block. \item We construct the Paired Concept Disentanglement dataset (PCD-200K) for concept disentanglement, where each sample contains the same concept and irrelevant concepts. \end{itemize}